Master Site File

 Q: Who do I talk to about human remains that have been found?

 A: First, contact your local law enforcement agency.
 Then, the State Archaeologist (850.245.6444) should be contacted.
 Unmarked human remains interred less than 75 years are under the jurisdiction of the medical examiner and may be related to a crime.
-It is a felony under Florida Statutes Section 872.05, Florida Statutes to knowingly disturb human remains or funerary items.
+Pursuant to Section 872.05, Florida Statutes, it is a felony to knowingly disturb human remains or funerary items.
 Florida law accords equal protection to unmarked human remains encountered on public and private land.
 If you are planning a project that includes ground disturbance, the Site File can assist you in determining if there are any recorded instances of unmarked human remains in your project area.

 Q: What happened to SmartForm II?